Tandem (app)

-Tandem is a mobile language-exchange app for iOS and Android that connects learners with native speakers for one-to-one text, audio and video chats.
-Founded in 2014 and launched on iOS in 2015 (Android in 2016/2017), the company is based in Berlin.
-Apple listed Tandem among its "Best Apps of 2015".
+Tandem is a mobile language exchange and language learning app.

 History

-Tandem was founded in Hannover in 2014 by Arnd Aschentrup, Tobias Dickmeis, and Matthias Kleimann.
-Prior to founding Tandem, Aschentrup, Dickmeis and Kleimann had launched Vive, a members-only mobile video chat platform.
+Tandem was founded in Hannover, Germany in 2014 by Arnd Aschentrup, Tobias Dickmeis, and Matthias Kleimann.
+Prior to founding Tandem, the trio had launched Vive, a members-only mobile video chat platform.

-In 2020, Tandem discontinued its in-app professional tutoring feature to focus on language exchange.

-Criticism

-Tandem has received criticism for not accepting members into the community immediately.
-In some countries, there is a waiting list and applicants can wait up to seven days for their application to be processed by the human moderators.
+Tandem has been criticised for not accepting members into the community immediately, as opposed to competitors including HelloTalk, Speaky or Cafehub.
+In some countries, there is a waiting list and applicants can wait up to seven days for their application to be processed by human moderators.

-Subscription

-Tandem Pro is an optional subscription with additional tools (e.g., more translations, vocabulary features, ad-free use, and enhanced calling/”Language Parties”).